rw9999/Security-notes/Chapter 1-9/Chapter 5/readme.md

 ### Weak Configurations

--The use of default settings that pose a security risk, such as administrative setup pages that are meant to be disabled before moving a system to production.
+- The use of default settings that pose a security risk, such as administrative setup pages that are meant to be disabled before moving a system to production.

 - The presence of unsecured accounts, including both normal user account and unsecured root accounts with administrative privileges.
 Accounts may be considered unsecured when they either lack strong authentication or use default passwords.